aleshaleksey/fansys23/08-spell-list.md

 - If the spell is cast as a reaction, it cannot be upcast.
 - At 5MP and higher the spell is no longer concentration.

 **Global:** This is one of the lesser barrier spells.
 Cast globally it extends over a radius of 300ft centered on a square/point and lasts for a week.
-For every 4MP extra either the duration increases by a week or the radius increases by 200ft.
+For every 2MP dice above 6 either the duration increases by a week, or the radius increases by 200ft.

 ___
 ### Fairy Shelter